laravel/docs/scout.md

 If you would like to add a collection of models to your search index via an Eloquent query, you may chain the `searchable` method onto an Eloquent query.
 The `searchable` method will [chunk the results](/docs/{{version}}/eloquent#chunking-results) of the query and add the records to your search index.
 Again, if you have configured Scout to use queues, all of the chunks will be added in the background by your queue workers:

-    // Adding via Eloquent query...
+    // Adding via Eloquent query
     App\Order::where('price', '>', 100)->searchable();

-    // You may also add records via relationships...
+    // You may also add records via relationships
     $user->orders()->searchable();

-    // You may also add records via collections...
+    // You may also add records via collections
     $orders->searchable();

 The `searchable` method can be considered an "upsert" operation.
 In other words, if the model record is already in your index, it will be updated.
 If it does not exist in the search index, it will be added to the index.